MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/package-version-numbering.md

  You can manage the package version numbering through your installer.
-Package version numbering for Win32 is not suppoted through the Store.
+Package version numbering for Win32 is not supported through the Store.